MmalcolmM/my-portfolio/README.md

 ## Description

-A simple portfolio that i will use to showcase the work I create within this bootcamp.
+A simple portfolio that I will use to showcase the work I create within this bootcamp.
 I hope to use this as a tool to land job interviews and eventually find a job as a junior full stack developer.
 I built this with intent of setting myself up for the future.

 ## Table of Contents